Wizcorp/express-rested/README.md

 * The resource classes you define can be used in browser as well as in Node.js, so you can write universal JavaScript.
 * Resources are always sent back to the client in JSON format.
 * In URLs, you may refer to resources with or without `.json` extension.
+* You can add support for custom file extensions and behavior in your resources.

 **Other characteristics**